 Valley Water currently projects that \$310 million in debt would be issued with 30-year repayment terms within the first 15 years of the program.
-Average annual debt service is estimated at \$19.7 million, totaling \$296.1 million over the first 15 years of the program and \$627 over the 30-year repayment term.
+Average annual debt service is estimated at \$19.7 million, totaling \$296.1 million over the first 15 years of the program and \$627 over the first 30 years.